We Can Help

 Court deems it necessary, you can be ordered to vacate your home and have no

 contact whatsoever with the complaining witness.
-You may also be required to
+You will also be required to

-forfeit all firearms and other deadly weapons in your possession until the
+relinquish and safely transfer/store all firearms and other deadly weapons in

 Colorado law requires that any person who pleads guilty to a crime of domestic

-violence must pay for and complete a MINIMUM of 36 sessions of domestic violence
+violence must pay for and complete a course of domestic violence counseling.

 permanent and long-lasting negative effects for the accused.
 You should never